thebigtank/tsolaye/readme.md

-# WordPress Block Theme Starter
+# WordPress FSE Block Theme

-Welcome to the WordPress Block Theme Starter!
 This theme is a modern, block-based theme utilizing the latest WordPress theming standards.
 Below, you'll find detailed instructions on how to set up and work with this theme.

 ## Features